steve21124/instaheat/README.md

 Instaheat
 =========

-Instaheat maps the nearby, interesting hot pictures on Instagram and Flickr, into a sexy heat map.
-Go to the red zones, have fun, and be awesome.
+Instaheat puts the nearby taken pictures from Instagram, onto a google-maps-based heat map.
+The hotter the location - the more pictures are taken there.

-FB Battle of the Bay Hackathon hack, proudly presented by Cal Bears.
+Started at Facebook Battle of the Bay Hackathon: Oct 13, 2012.

 ## Contributors
 - Arnaud Bénard (<https://github.com/arnaudbenard>)